top of page

 Dr Luciana Barbosa, Head of the Laboratory

-i.
-Biodiversity, structure, and function of the lentic ecosystems in the dryland regions
+I. Biodiversity, structure, and function of lentic ecosystems in dryland regions: Taxonomy, functional, and molecular approaches

 LGB.webp